 We understand that sales and purchases can be complicated in nature.
-As your conveyance, we will guide you through the process, clarify any areas of the contract you may be unsure of and, importantly, keep you up to date on the progress of your settlement.
+As your conveyancer, we will guide you through the process, clarify any areas of the contract you may be unsure of and, importantly, keep you up to date on the progress of your settlement.

 We recommend that you organise a conveyancer as soon as you are considering selling or purchasing property, rather than waiting until legal documents are ready to be signed.

 Our conveyancing services are fixed price with no additional hidden costs or fees.